Great Oxidation Event: Hypotheses

 Dissolved iron in oceans exemplifies O2 sinks.
-Free oxygen produced during this time was chemically captured by dissolved iron, converting iron Fe and Fe2+ to magnetite (Fe(2+)Fe2(3+)O4) that is insoluble in water, and sank to the bottom of the shallow seas to create banded iron formations such as the ones found in Minnesota and the Pilbara of Western Australia.
+Free oxygen produced during this time was chemically captured by dissolved iron, converting iron Fe and Fe2+ to magnetite (Fe(2+)Fe2(3+)O4) that is insoluble in water, and sank to the bottom of the shallow seas to create banded iron formations.
 It took 50 million years or longer to deplete the oxygen sinks.
 The rate of photosynthesis and associated rate of organic burial also affect the rate of oxygen accumulation.
 When land plants spread over the continents in the Devonian, more organic carbon was buried and likely allowed higher O2 levels to occur.
-Today, the average time that an O_{2} molecule spends in the air before it is consumed by geological sinks is about 2 million years.
-That residence time is relatively short in geologic time - so in the Phanerozoic there must have been feedback processes that kept the atmospheric O_{2} level within bounds suitable for animal life.
+The average time that an O_{2} molecule spends in the air before it is consumed by geological sinks is about 2 million years.
+That residence time is relatively short in geologic time; so in the Phanerozoic, there must have been feedback processes that kept the atmospheric O_{2} level within bounds suitable for animal life.